popper-lang/popper-lang/README.md

 We welcome contributions from the Rust and Popper-lang community!
 If you'd like to contribute to the Popper-lang project, please follow our Contribution Guidelines.

 # License
-Popper-lang is open-source software released under [the MIT License](/LICENSE).
+Popper-lang is open-source software released under [the GNU License](/LICENSE).
 Feel free to use, modify, and distribute it in accordance with the terms of the license.

 # Contact
 If you have any questions, issues, or suggestions regarding Popper-lang, please feel free to open an [issue](https://github.com/popper-lang/popper-lang/issues) on this repository